 Spectral alterations are observed in leaf tissue of B. cinerea infected tomato plants compared to healthy control plants.
 Primary absorbance peaks of tomato leaves were determined based on the class means from pairwise comparisons of control and infected tissue over time (Figure 2).
 These show the strongest peaks in the carbohydrate fingerprint region (1200-900 cm-1), as well as the upper fingerprint (UF) region from 1800-1500 cm-1.While the UF region is generally associated with strong protein vibrations, this region also contains vibrations from water, polysaccharides, lipids, nucleic acids, as well as various other compounds (Berthomieu and Hienerwadel 2009; Movasaghi et al. 2008).
 Water absorbs strongly in the region around 1600 cm-1, which is part of the fingerprint region under investigation.
 It becomes apparent however from the class mean spectra comparisons between control and infected plants that the broad peak including the region 1600 cm-1 is variable and not decreasing in infected plants compared to controls.
 This is inconsistent with observed water loss caused by cuticle breakdown and tissue degradation due to infection.
 It is therefore likely that this region is rather a mixture of plant compounds that primarily include biomolecules, and where water appears to have a minimal influence on the spectrum.
 The study by Butler et al. (2015) also employed the use of ATR-FTIR to circumvent the effects of water on IR measurements, and analysed plant leaves of tomato.

-In plants, the region between 1800-1500 cm-1 potentially reflects various compounds including the primary group of biomolecules carbohydrates, proteins, lipids, and nucleic acids (Ord et al. 2015; Ribeiro da Luz 2006); Concentrations of these biomolecules can vary substantially in leaves but are in the lower microgram per gram of fresh leaf weight for nucleic acids; in the range of up to milligrams per gram for lipids, and proteins (Novitskaya et al. 2000; Smillie and Krotkov 1961).
+In plants, the region between 1800-1500 cm-1 potentially reflects various compounds including the primary group of biomolecules carbohydrates, proteins, lipids, and nucleic acids (Ord et al. 2016; Ribeiro da Luz 2006).
+Concentrations of these biomolecules can vary substantially in leaves and throughout the plants life cycle but are in the lower microgram per gram of fresh leaf weight for nucleic acids; in the range of up to milligrams per gram for lipids and proteins (Novitskaya et al. 2000; Smillie and Krotkov 1961).
 Carbohydrates in the form of starch, free sugars, and cellulose contribute to the spectral signature of plant leaves and may be found at higher concentrations.
-Starch and soluble sugars are generally in the milligram per gram range, while cellulose may be in the hundreds of milligrams per gram due to its structural prominence (Wilson 1965).
+Starch and soluble sugars are generally in the milligram per gram range, while cellulose may be in the hundreds of milligrams per gram due to its structural prominence (Li et al. 2015; Wilson 1965).
 Yet the spectrum of intact leaf is a complex combination of biomolecules, most of which are expected to come from surface structures such as the large proportion of cellulose and cuticle components as previously characterized (Dominguez et al. 2011; Heredia-Guerrero et al. 2014; Largo-Gosens et al. 2014).
-In vivo, epidermal surface compounds primarily contribute to the tomato leaf spectrum, which is strongly influenced by structural polymers such as cellulose, lignin, and Cutin vibrations abundant in the cutinized cell wall of plant epidermis (Heredia-Guerrero et al. 2014; Largo-Gosens et al. 2014; Skolik et al. 2018). ).
+In vivo, epidermal surface compounds primarily contribute to the tomato leaf spectrum, which is strongly influenced by structural polymers such as cellulose, lignin, and Cutin vibrations abundant in the cutinized cell wall of plant epidermis (Heredia-Guerrero et al. 2014; Largo-Gosens et al. 2014; Skolik et al. 2018).